On the Minimum Attainable Risk in Permutation Invariant Problems: A unified decision theoretic framework

-Note that this accommodates selection of the indices corresponding to the $K$ largest observations, even when $K$ is itself data-dependent (so, for example, letting $K$ be the number of parameters selected by Benjamini-Hochberg procedure at some fixed level $\alpha$, is suitable).
+the risk is the mean sum-of-squares error for the selected only.
+Note that, as a special case, this accommodates selection of the indices corresponding to the $M$ largest observations, even when $M$ itself is data-dependent (e.g., if $M$ is the number of rejections made by the level-$\alpha$ Benjamini-Hochberg procedure). \end{enumerate}